ARM-software/vscode-keil-studio-pack/README.md

 - Arm CMSIS csolution (Identifier: `arm.cmsis-csolution`): This extension provides support for working with CMSIS solutions (csolution projects).

+- Arm Device Manager (Identifier: `arm.device-manager`): This extension allows you to manage hardware connections for Arm Cortex®-M based microcontrollers, development boards, and debug probes.

 - Arm Debugger (Identifier: `arm.arm-debugger`): This extension provides access to the Arm Debugger engine for Visual Studio Code by implementing the Microsoft Debug Adapter Protocol (DAP).
-Arm Debugger supports connections to physical targets, either through external debug probes such as the Arm's ULINK™ family of debug probes, or through on-board low-cost debugging such as ST-Link or CMSIS-DAP based debug probes.
+Arm Debugger supports connections to physical targets, either through external debug probes such as Arm's ULINK™ family of debug probes, or through on-board low-cost debugging such as ST-Link or CMSIS-DAP based debug probes.

-- Arm Device Manager (Identifier: `arm.device-manager`): This extension allows you to manage hardware connections for Arm Cortex®-M based microcontrollers, development boards, and debug probes.

 - Arm Environment Manager (Identifier: `arm.environment-manager`): This extension installs the tools that you specify in a manifest file in your environment.
 For example, you can install Arm Compiler for Embedded, CMSIS-Toolbox, CMake, and Ninja to work with CMSIS solutions.

 - Arm Virtual Hardware (Identifier: `arm.virtual-hardware`): This extension allows you to manage Arm Virtual Hardware models and run embedded applications on them.
 An authentication token is required to access the service.

+Arm Debugger is also an extension pack that contains the following extensions:

 - Memory Inspector (Identifier: `eclipse-cdt.memory-inspector`): This extension allows you to analyze and monitor the memory contents in an embedded system.
 It helps you to identify and debug memory-related issues during the development phase of your project.